fsharp/fslang-design/RFCs/FS-1125-print-printn-functions.md

 * **Should the `print` functions be generic, and if so what is the specification?**

-  * In [the discussion in the initial PR](https://github.com/dotnet/fsharp/pull/13597), a suggestion was made to make the print functions generic.
+  * Ths initial suggestion approved as that `string` be non-generic.
+In [the discussion in the initial PR](https://github.com/dotnet/fsharp/pull/13597), a suggestion was made to make the print functions generic.
 This is based on a separate motiviation to use the functions to rapidly write code to output any data - rather than the educational scenarios.
 This is seen as important enough that the suggestion is we shouldn't proceed with adding `print` taking just a string if that would preclude adding the generic one later.

   * Adding a generic `print` raises many significant design questions and exposes some existing design flaws in F#.
 For example, a generic print can be implemented today using any of these: